-Charleston County plans to replace juvenile detention center
+Charleston County plans to replace Juvenile Detention Center

 When asked whether enough public input was included in this development process, Lucas said that the property has long served as a detention facility and that there are no neighborhoods nearby.

-“There's not really anything to be concerned about,” said Lucas.
-“If anything, people should be happy that we're getting out of the facility built in 1966 and moving into modern inmate behavior management."
+“There’s not really anything to be concerned about,” Lucas said.
+“If anything, people should be happy that we’re getting out of the facility built in 1966 and moving into modern inmate behavior management."

-Live 5 News reached out to all members of the Charleston County Council on Thursday morning to find out their views regarding the project but our requests for comment have not yet been returned.
+No members of the Charleston County Council contacted on Thursday morning about their views on the project have responded to a request for comment.

 Officials with the Charleston County Sheriff’s Office expect the new detention center to be completed in the summer of 2021.
 Lucas explained that he thinks that it the current facility is safe, but also noted that it needs to be demolished.

-“It’ll be torn down, if I have to go over there and tear it down myself,” said Lucas.
+“It’ll be torn down, if I have to go over there and tear it down myself,” Lucas said.
 “Nobody should ever go into that building again.”

 Copyright 2020 WCSC.
 All rights reserved.